apostrophecms/docs/docs/guide/database-insert-update.md

 Updating pages works the same way as pieces with the same arguments to the `update` method.
 There are a few things to keep in mind when working on pages, however.

 **We often call the page `update` method from `self.apos.page`.** `self.update` does work from individual page type modules and sometimes that is the right way to call it.
-But since pages can change their `type` property (unlike pieces) they share a single `update` method from the `@apostrophecms/page` module. `self.update` on individual page type modules is simply a wrapper that method.
+But since pages can change their `type` property (unlike pieces) they share a single `update` method from the `@apostrophecms/page` module. `self.update` on individual page type modules is simply a wrapper around that method.

 **There is a better way to move pages within the [page tree](/guide/pages.md#connecting-pages-with-page-tree-navigation).** The `@apostrophecms/page` module has a dedicated `move()` method for that purpose.
 Documentation of that method is upcoming.
 In the meantime, refer to the [REST API information about page tree placement](/reference/api/pages.md#post-api-v1-apostrophecms-page).